Add steps to access data, services, and perform related orchestration activities.

 Service Type

-The connection, process, or system service you add to the process.
-Select from a list of existing tasks.
+The connection, process, or system service options that you add to the process.
+When you select the Process or the Connection option as the service type, a Select button appears.
+Click Select to browse and select from a list of processes or connections.

 For more information about the list of supported actions for system service, see System Service Actions.